Table of Contents

 E = K + U

 The total energy is the combined energy that stays constant when an object is moving and at rest or when spring is in equilibrium and expanding/compressing.
 The changes that take place occur in the kinetic and potential energies.

 |K, U, E||Kinetic, potential, and total energy||Joules (J)|

 |k||Spring constant (spring “stiffness”)||kg/s2|

-The question that comes up in dealing with problems is whether the potential energy changes if the “ground level” is changed.
+The question that comes up in dealing with problems is whether the potential energy changes if the ‘ground level’ is changed.
 The potential energy U is dependent on h. h is defined as the vertical distance from the chosen origin.
-So it is quantifying not how far an object is from the ground, but the change in motion from a relative point.
+So, it is quantifying not how far an object is from the ground, but the change in motion from a relative point.
 Thus, U is independent of the coordinate system.
-The important aspect is the change that takes place in U, as well as the change that takes place in h for gravitational potential energy calculations or the change that takes place in v2 for spring potential energy calculations.
+The important aspect is the change that takes place in U, as well as the change that takes place in h for gravitational potential energy calculations or the change that takes place in x2 for spring potential energy calculations.
 Thus, potential energy is relative to the change taking place and is not absolute.
 It is independent of the coordinate system.

 The table below shows the different properties relating to energy.
 They are all different in what they are calculating but provide information about related concepts of energy.
-Again, always understand the concepts first before trying to use the equations.
-It will make more sense in that manner, and your retention of the material will be better in the long run.
+Again, it is crucial to understand the concepts first before trying to use the equations.
+It will make more sense in that manner, and retention of the material will be better in the long run.